cristidragomir97/ros-io/README.md

 | [**INA219**](https://github.com/cristidragomir97/robot-block-lib/tree/main/INA219) | Power Sensor | Voltage/Current/Power Sensor |
 | [**4245-PSOC**](https://github.com/cristidragomir97/robot-block-lib/tree/main/4245-PSOC) | Motor Driver | Serial/I2C Motor Driver found in Sparkfun Auto pHat

+### How to add packages for new parts

+You can basically write any valid python code as long as some conventions are followed.
+Let's take ADS1015, a 4-channel Analog-Digital Converter as an example.

+1. Package folder must contain a JSON configuration file that defines it's properties, dependencies, ros message types and callback functions.
+All fields in this example are mandatory.
+We also take care of dependencies for your as long as you add them to your config. (currently only pip packages are supported)

+    ```json
+    {
+    	"name":  "ADS1115",
+    	"info":  "4-channel 12-bit I2C ADC",
+    	"dependencies":  [

+    		{
+    		"type":  "pip3",
+    		"package":"adafruit-circuitpython-ads1x15"
+    		}

+    	],
+    	"callback":  ["read0","read1","read2","read3"],
+    	"ros_message":  ["std_msgs.msg",  "Int32"]
+    }
+    ```

+2. For the dynamic imports to work, folder name, config file, python file and class constructor must all share the same name:
+ADS1015, ADS1015.json, ADS1015.py, `ADS1015(args)`
+3. devices with multiple channels must expose `read` and `update` callbacks for each channel: `["read0","read1","read2","read3"]`
+4. You can make use of the utility functions in robot-block as they get imported at runtime.
+Take a look at [utils.py](https://github.com/cristidragomir97/ros-io/blob/master/robot/src/core/utils.py)